 In the event that a user of a website feels that his private and confidential information is being abused online, he should immediately seek legal advice from a privacy law firm which deals with internet based disputes.
 A solicitor or lawyer who has experience in civil and commercial litigation will be best placed to offer legal advice in these circumstances because the abuse of confidential personal information may have significant consequences on an individual’s personal rights as well as his commercial or business interests as well.

-If you require assistance dealing with a matter concerning online privacy policies, you may wish to contact our office by telephone on (02) 9233 4048 or email to firstname.lastname@example.org and make an appointment to see one of our solicitors in our Sydney office.
-By appointment, we can also make a time for you to see one of our lawyers in one of our branch offices.
+If you require assistance dealing with a matter concerning online privacy policies, you may wish to contact our firm by telephone on (02) 9233 4048 or send an email email@example.com and make an appointment to see one of our solicitors.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.